 The cloud detection algorithm outputs a probability of clear-sky for each pixel processed.
 SST retrieval is also done for each pixel so that the user on an application specific basis can determine the stringency of the cloud screening.
-Within the CCI project only pixels with a clear-sky probability greater than 0.9 are used for SST retrieval.
+Within the CCI project the SST retrieval is applied to pixels with a clear-sky probability greater than 0.1; however pixels with clear-sky probability less than 0.9 are considered low quality and not recommended for quantitative purposes.